 4.)
 See the Duke of Wellington Statue

 Once here, see if you can spot the Duke with a fetching hat… he’s usually sporting a traffic cone that has now become a tradition in Glasgow!
-Apparently, the council always try to remove the cone but it’s nearly always put back on.
+The council always try to remove the cone but it’s nearly always put back on.

-A fleeting, but a pretty funny thing to see!
+A fleeting, but pretty funny thing to see!

 If that’s not your thing, book this tour of the Glengoyne Distillery and learn all about (and taste) the whisky and the making process.
 After all, the distillery is home to Scotland’s slowest stills.